IMF cash in bag, a debt moratorium may give Ukraine what it needs

-LONDON Ukraine, seeking to plug a $15 billion-plus funding gap via debt restructuring, may find that a multi-year payment moratorium does the trick, with investors possibly having to swallow a smaller eventual writedown than feared.
+LONDON Ukraine, seeking to plug a $15 billion (10 billion pounds)-plus funding gap via debt restructuring, may find that a multi-year payment moratorium does the trick, with investors possibly having to swallow a smaller eventual writedown than feared.

 The country has received the nod from the International Monetary Fund (IMF) for a $17.5 billion loan package, and the fund assumes Kiev will get $15.4 billion from talks with creditors.